KieniL/FamilyCluster_Config/docs/toolusage.md

 ## Usage
 datree test helmtemplate.yaml --schema-version 1.19.0

-Have some false positives ensume deployment has more than one replica so I configured the makefile to not stop on error at datree
+Have some false positives on deployment has more than one replica (which is done by hpa) so I configured the makefile to not stop on error at datree

 # yara: